mr-bt/manager.README/README.md

 Communicate kindly, clearly, concisely and go straight to the point (I'm working hard on these).
 Value people's time, and they will value yours.

 Empathy goes a long way, and often one doesn't know people's constraints, feelings and commitments before having a candid and compassionate conversation about it.
 Don't assume, have a conversation instead.

-#### How do I think about trust

-Trust and developing trust is a vast topic.
-Still, I broadly think about trust in the terms:

-* Empathy: I believe you care about me and my success (two-way street).
-One will not trust you if it is thought that you care more about yourself than about them.
-* Logic: If it doesn't make sense or lacks rigour, chances are one will not trust your judgement.
-* Authenticity: If one feels they're not getting access to the "real" you — to a full and complete accounting of what you know, think, and feel — chances are they will not feel safe around you and therefore not trust you.
-* Execution: If one doesn't walk the talk, meaning not dependable, chances are they will not trust you.

-Tips:
-* Vulnerability precedes trust, not the other way around
-* You tend to judge yourself by your intentions, but people tend to judge you by how your actions make them feel
-* As a manager and/or leader, you have the duty to foster trust, not the direct and indirect reports.
-* If trust falls short between us, you'll lose your job!

 #### Share information openly, broadly and deliberately